AES Scholarship for English Study

 - Essay: explain how the scholarship will contribute to your English learning goals.
 The essay should be a minimum of 250 words.

 - Recommendation letter from a former or present teacher or a professional colleague.
-The letter must be in English.
+The letter should be in English if possible.
 The recommendation must explain why you are deserving of the scholarship.

 Questions?
 Contact Us

 Do I need to apply to get the scholarship?

 Yes, you must complete the application, which requires a copy of your high school transcript, or if you have attended university, a copy of your university transcript.
 If your transcripts do not list two years of English courses, you may send proficiency test results.
 If you do not have proficiency test results, we will send you a writing exercise to complete.
 Include a bank statement from your home bank account or from your family or sponsor, and a signed Certificate of Financial Responsibility*.
 Also, include a copy of your passport.

 *Students need to show approximately $12,000 USD on their financial statement for one semester (12 - 16 weeks) of study.
 This amount shows ability to cover tuition, housing, and other costs such as food, living expenses, and books.
 Actual costs will vary depending on housing arrangements (campus, off campus, home stay).

 If I am awarded the scholarship, do I receive it in US dollars?

 The scholarship will be given to you as a tuition discount on your AES/Lewis & Clark student account bill.
 You pay your tuition fees when you arrive on campus and are registered in classes.

 How many and what kind of presentations do I have to do while in the U.S.?